tombensve/About/README.md

 when I was 12.
 When I was 13 I got the ZX81, which also could display information on the screen at the same time as processing! :-).
 At 14 my family moved from Stockholm, Sweden to Seattle, USA.
 There I got a [TRS-80 Color Computer](https://en.wikipedia.org/wiki/TRS-80_Color_Computer) made by Tandy.
 It had a total of 8 colors!
 It also had a Motorola 6809 processor and could thereby run the [OS9](https://www.microware.com/) fully multitasking operating system, very much inspired by unix, and this on a machine with only 32K of memory!
-Its C compiler even used the unix names for system calls so that much unix code could be compiled on it.

 I  moved back to Sweden when I was 21.
-Eventually starting my career at Ericsson, where I had no problems comprehending the SUN Unix machines since it felt very much like OS9.
+Eventually starting my career (after required military service) at Ericsson, where I had no problems comprehending the SUN Unix machines since it felt very much like OS9.
 My college did not have unix machines at that time, only a "Mainframe", don't remember brand, with terminals which you had to use for excercises.

 I wrote C code at the beginning, but became a consultant later and happend to be in a project using Java 1.0.
 Be glad if you missd that!
 But Java has gotten better and better over time.
 I am however not in agreement with Oracles